marb61a/Course-Notes/Misc/SEO/Technical SEO.md

     - This is an organisation which develops standards for the Web
     - Due to the advent of website builders these standards are not as rigouously adhered to as they once were
     - Most website builders are used by people who may not know HTML
-    - W3C offers a HTML validator whichallows people to test & check on a per site basis
+    - W3C offers a HTML validator which allows people to test & check on a per site basis
       - https://validator.w3.org/
   - Why should you care?
     - If invalid HTML is used there is no guarantee it will render correctly in all browsers